Best Toys for Tibetan Spaniel

 Physical Exercise Recommendations for Tibetan Spaniel

 Physical activity for Tibetan Spaniel should reflect their moderate exercise needs and Small (9-15 lbs) build.
 Daily exercise should include 30-60 minutes of species-appropriate physical activity divided into at least two sessions.
 For Tibetan Spaniel, effective exercise includes walks and play and structured play that elevates heart rate without causing overexertion.
-Watch for signs of fatigue: heavy breathing, slowing down, reluctance to continue, or lying down during activity.
+Signs of fatigue — heavy breathing, slowing pace, reluctance to continue, lying down — warrant a rest break.
 Tibetan Spaniel dogs with assertive, independent, playful traits often enjoy varied exercise routines over repetitive ones.
 Adjust exercise intensity based on weather conditions, age, and health status.
 Young Tibetan Spaniel dogs need shorter, more frequent exercise bouts, while adults can handle longer sustained sessions.
 Senior Tibetan Spaniel benefit from gentle, low-impact activities that maintain mobility without stressing aging joints.

 Social Enrichment for Tibetan Spaniel